 Saeko however met them with her own speed, her skill such she was able to batter three of them off balance, ducking around them to attack a fourth, cutting him down before he could get his sword out of the packing crate.
 She then danced around, her blade swinging this way and that, going not just for her opponent’s body, but their legs and arms, and in particular hands, forcing them to back away, defending themselves.
 Some attacks got through though and they started to bleed from numerous cuts, a sight that caused Saeko to smile sadistically.

-At that smile one of them reached to his waist and tossed a flask of water at Saeko, and seemed to blink in shock As she simply cut it in two with no ill effects.
+At that smile, one of them reached to his waist, tossed a flask of water at Saeko and seemed to blink in shock as she simply cut it in two with no ill effects.
 “Holy water?
 Really?
 I’m hurt,” Saeko said with a pout, her blade coming up in an arc that stabbed the man in the forearm, causing him to drop his blade, opening him up to a slash that took him across the chest.

-A second later the two of them were joined by Irina and Xenovia.
+A second later Irina and Xenovia joined the two of them.
 Both of them too wielded blades with magic in them, as shown by Irina shouting Excalibur Mimic shift!” the sword in her hand, a short sword, elongated into a lance, the tip of which slammed into the exorcist nearest their entranceway.

 A second later, Xenovia struck the ground in front of another man who was then flung into the air as he tried to duck out that way to escape, hurling him aside.
-The blue haired girl’s sword was a two-handed sword with a grip long enough that it could be held by both hands with a cross situated in the pommel, an axe-like guard the blade itself being a large claymore that ended with three tips jutting like teeth from the blade.
-This was Excaliubr Destruction, and every time she hit someone with it, there was a small explosion.
+The blue haired girl’s sword was a two-handed sword with a grip long enough that both hands could hold it with a cross situated in the pommel, an axe-like guard the blade itself being a large claymore that ended with three tips jutting like teeth from the blade.
+This was Excalibur Destruction, and every time she hit someone with it, there was a small explosion.

 For their part, Ranma and Koneko found themselves in what had been the dance studio part of the building: a large spare room, lined with mirrors on one side, and a wooden floor, currently cracked here and there from the debris of their attacks on the rooftop above, the windows to one side covered with wooden slats.
 To one side was a double door that led out beyond this room into the rest of the dance studio.

 The two of them look were a little disgruntled about not having just fallen directly onto the majority of their opponents, but that ended when those double doors swung open, and 12 men marched forward.
 They each wore heavy plate armor complete with bucket-shaped helmets and wore white tabards with red crosses on them.
-From within their armor came lout hymns to the glory of the Lord, belted out from several speakers rather then the people themselves, one of whom shouted.
+From within their armor came lout hymns to the glory of the Lord, belted out from several speakers rather than the people themselves, one of whom shouted.
 “Avaunt Devil, for your time is nigh!!”

 Koneko backed away quickly, staring at them as she felt her demonic powers receding, leaving her as weak as a kitten.
 “Not regular exorcists,” she muttered.
 “They wouldn't be getting any power from God even if they were praying to him.
 These are real believers.”